juliusross1/Pennstander/README.md

 # Pennstander
-An opentype mathematics font based on Grandstander by Tyler Finck, aimed at LuaLaTeX and ConTeXt
+An opentype mathematics font based on Grandstander by Tyler Finck, aimed at LuaLaTeX and ConTeXt.
+Beta version, comments/bugs/advice welcome.

 ![A sample of the font at each of the different weights](samples/fontweights.png)